 Who cannot acquire Acrobat licenses under this program?

-Please note that only University and Research Institute faculty and staff are eligible for this pricing.
+Only University and Research Institute faculty and staff are eligible for this pricing.
 Employees of Kansas University Physicians, Inc. (KUPI) and the University of Kansas Hospital are not eligible for this pricing.
 Students are not eligible unless they are also University employees.

 Who needs Adobe Acrobat Professional?

-See Who Needs Acrobat Pro
+See Who Needs Acrobat Pro.

 Is this software installed automatically on University computers like Microsoft Office and GroupWise?

-No. This software is only installed on computers for which individual licenses have been purchased.
+Yes.
+This software is only installed on computers for which individual licenses have been purchased.

 What are a department's responsibilities under this program?